Modern society is designed for sitting.

-Researchers believe that being sedentary has a direct effect on insulin resistance, and this can happen in as little as 1 day.
+Researchers believe that being sedentary may have a direct effect on insulin resistance.
+This effect can happen in as little as one day.

-Bottom Line: Long-term sedentary behavior increases the risk of health conditions like type 2 diabetes and heart disease.
+Long-term sedentary behavior increases your risk of health conditions like type 2 diabetes and heart disease.
 Inactivity is believed to play a direct role in the development of insulin resistance.

-While regular exercise is always recommended, it can't completely offset all the health risks of sitting too much.
+While regular exercise is always recommended, it doesn’t completely offset all the health risks of sitting too much.

 As expected, the negative effects were even greater for people who rarely exercised.

-Bottom Line: Being physically active is incredibly beneficial, but exercise alone does not completely make up for the negative health effects of sitting.
+Being physically active is incredibly beneficial, but exercise alone does not completely offset the negative effects of sitting.

 Minimizing sedentary time is just as important for health as a nutritious diet and regular exercise.